elifdeg/Bias_Recommender_Team2/README.md

 -  All of these were applied first to the music dataset and then to the books datastet.

 Datasets:
-- Music Domain: [LFM-2b Dataset] from: https://www.cp.jku.at/datasets/LFM-2b/
+- Music Domain: [LFM-2b Dataset] from: https://www.cp.jku.at/datasets/LFM-2b/ .The authors state that beacuse of licencing issues the dataset is not available to public.
+We contacted the authors and they sent us the respective dataset.
+That is why we only include the link to the webpage where the dataset used to be available, and didn't upload the dataset itself in our repository.
 - Book Domain: [Book-Crossing] Dataset from: https://www.kaggle.com/datasets/syedjaferk/book-crossing-dataset/data

 Algorithms Used: